-VTX Control is a new feature in mini quad VTX’s that allows you to change VTX settings such as channel and output power in your Betaflight OSD or using your Taranis LUA Script.
-VTX Control is sometimes also called “VTX Telemetry”.
+VTX Control utilizes SmartAudio or Tramp and allows you to change VTX settings such as channel and output power from Betaflight OSD or Taranis LUA Script.
+VTX Control is also sometimes called “VTX Telemetry”.

 No more fiddling with dip switches or push buttons!